Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario2.md

-# Overview of Scenario 2: Reuse, complete, and generate notebook
+# Overview of Scenario 2: Generate a new notebook

-The goal is for you to reproduce the scenario depicted in the _section 5.3_ of the paper.
+The goal is for you to reproduce the scenario depicted in the _section 4.2_ of the paper.
-With this scenario, we aim to evaluate how our approach, through its configuration and generation capabilities, helps the user to compose a solution that experiments only partially cover.
+With this scenario, we want to evaluate the correctness of the generative process, from the proposed code artifacts to the generated Notebook, focusing on the scenario where no previous experiments nor solutions are available after the configuration process.

 Detailed steps are given to you in order to replicate each step of the scenario.